Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

 At first, given a social network $G = (V, E)$, we assign each user $u \in V$ an initial representation $\mathbf{x}_u \in \mathbb{L}^{n}_{\gamma}$, initialized via hyperbolic Gaussian sampling as in work~\cite{sun2021hgcf}.

-\subsubsection{Rotation Operation.}
+\subsubsection{Rotation Operation}

-We apply hyperbolic rotation operation~\cite{ICLR19rotate, ACL20_chami2020low} to assist in integrating structure and influence spread information for effective representation learning.
-By adjusting angles, various rotation operations capture different types of information, ensuring seamless integration into unified user representations.
+We apply the hyperbolic rotation operation~\cite{ICLR19rotate, ACL20_chami2020low} to integrate structural and propagation information for effective representation learning, enabling seamless fusion into unified hyperbolic user representations.

 In detail, we use two sets of rotation matrices $(\mathbf{Rot}^{S}_{s}, \mathbf{Rot}^{T}_{s})$ and $(\mathbf{Rot}^{S}_{d}, \mathbf{Rot}^{T}_{d})$ to assist in representation learning.
 Here, $s$ denotes the social relation, while $d$ denotes the propagation relation. $S$ and $T$ denote the rotation operations applied to head nodes and tail nodes, respectively.
-The rotation operation further brings extra benefits for IM.
-The rotation operation in representation learning adjusts vectors' angles to bring related user representations closer while preserving their distances, therefore maintaining hierarchical information.
-Besides, It is also efficient and easy to implement.
+The benefit of rotation operation lies in adjusting vectors' angles to bring related user representations closer while preserving their distances, therefore maintaining hierarchical information.
+Besides, it is also efficient and easy to implement.

-\subsubsection{Network Structure Learning.}
+\subsubsection{Network Structure Learning}

 In this part, we deduce structure influence from the social connections present in the social network by modeling the edges within the given graph $G=(V, E)$.
 The core idea is to maximize the joint probability of observing all edges in the graph to learn node embeddings.